ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 Place objects in the editor, name them zsn_respawn_east, zsn_respawn_west and/or zsn_respawn_guerrila.
 This is the place the players will be moved to when they are given control back.
 Make sure they are objects, I no longer support markers since they cannot be moved during gameplay on dedicated servers.
-(I recommend the invisible Helipad, but any abject is supported, including vehicles)
+(I recommend the invisible Helipad, but any object is supported, including vehicles)

 [west, 4, -1, true, false] remoteExec ["zsn_waverespawn", 2];